There are today 1.7m households on social waiting lists, yet the government’s focus is on creating a mini-housing boom through its Help to Buy scheme.

 This is why SHOUT, a new campaign to save and expand social housing, has been created by a number of senior figures in UK housing and is supported by progressive politicians in all major parties.
 SHOUT’s manifesto will be launched at Parliament in mid-June.
 SHOUT also seeks to combat the often derogatory way in which social tenants are portrayed by some in government and the popular media.

-Such campaigns are now necessary if more productive and less ideologically-driven housing policies are to prevail in the UK.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Such campaigns are now necessary if more productive and less ideologically-driven housing policies are to prevail in the UK.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.